Reviews You Can Rely On

 $25

-40 different models were up for consideration during our research process before we bought the top 9 contenders to put to the test for this review.
+We considered over 40 different models during our research process before buying the top 10 contenders to put to the test for this review.
 We examined how well they protected us from wind and precipitation and how they vented and transferred moisture from inside to out.
 We also paid attention to packed size, weight, comfort, and compatibility with other items.
-Testing was conducted in the field, in various environments, from swampy conditions to snow, to rocky ledges.
+Testing was conducted in the field in various environments, from swampy conditions to snow to rocky ledges.
 This review is the distilled knowledge we gained from multiple seasons of intensive testing, and we hope it will serve you well in your own selection process.
+See our full How We Test article to learn more about our test regimen.

 Our bivy sack testing is divided across five different metrics: